 quilts and fiber arts

 The unique wall quilts crafted by Kathleen Rountree are historic works of art.
 Antique tablecloths, napkins, and bed linens serve as the palette on which she creates.
-Beginning with an antique tablecloth, a pillowcase, or a simple cotton doily, she repurposes and enhances these items into intricate and inspirational pieces of art.
+Beginning with an ancient tablecloth, a pillowcase, or a simple cotton doily, she repurposes and enhances these items into intricate and inspirational pieces of art.

 In her fiber art, Kathleen brings new life into historical linens and turns them into art quilts.
 She considers the time spent adding complex quilting, beadwork, and other embellishments to the cloth as the moment her work advances to a higher plane.
 Her first goal is for viewers of her works to see the linens beyond merely nostalgic pieces and experience great joy as they marvel at the artistry of each piece.